 Further responses to questions on trust in relation to specific institutions of family, community and state are reported in Table 19.
-They generally confirm that NK members were far more cautious in expressing trust in relation to different institutions and institutional actors than non-NK members..
+They generally confirm that NK members were far more cautious in expressing trust in relation to different institutions and institutional actors than non-NK members.
 Indeed, the default option for NK members in relation to almost every institution/institutional actor about whom the questions were asked was 'partial' rather than 'full trust'.
 The main exception was the immediate family, although even here, they were less likely to express 'full trust' than non-NK members.
-Outside the immediate family, the only other institutions that scored highly in terms of 'full trust' (ie, expressed by over 50% of NK members) were other NK group members (85%), NGO-initiated shalish (67%), the village iman (60%), the village imam (84%) members of one's own religion (69%), members of the extended family (61%) and the local police (50%).
+Outside the immediate family, the only other institutions that scored highly in terms of 'full trust' (ie, expressed by over 50% of NK members) were other NK group members (85%), NGO-initiated shalish (67%), the village iman (60%), the village shalish (50%) and other NK staff (55%).
+Among the control group, it was the village imam (84%) members of one's own religion (69%), members of the extended family (61%) and the local police (50%).